andersonhn/POC-Axios-OAuth/README.md

 ```

 ## LocalStorage
 A layer with all AsyncStorage functions.
-If you need to set, get or remove an item from the warehouse, this is the place.
+If you need to set, get or remove an item from the localStorage, this is the place.

 ```
 export interface LocalStorage {